Palos Verdes Nature Preserve

 The Eastview Dog Park and the Rancho Caninos Dog Park are open.
 The tennis court at Upper Point Vicente Park and the paddle tennis courts at Ladera Linda Park are open.
 Both amenities have restrictions to comply with physical distancing and safety.
 Basketball courts at Ryan Park and Ladera Linda are open with restrictions.

-Playgrounds, baseball and soccer fields (individual, passive use allowed; groups and organized sports not allowed), park buildings (exterior park restrooms are open)
+Baseball and soccer fields (individual, passive use allowed; groups and organized sports not allowed), park buildings (exterior park restrooms are open)

 Trails Do’s and Don’ts